-One of the common questions we get from prospective Leon users is how to get their company to use it.
-They know a lot of organizations have adopted Leon, and they’ve heard it adds transparency, simplicity, and the ability to drive employee performance and well-being all in one place.
+One of the common questions we get from prospective LEON users is how to get their company to use it.
+They know a lot of organizations have adopted LEON, and they’ve heard it adds transparency, simplicity, and the ability to drive employee performance and well-being all in one place.
 But they aren’t sure where to start, since it’s a new platform and a new way of employee performance for a team.
-So what are some simple, quick ways to get started, gradually incorporate it into existing processes, and expand it throughout your entire organization?
+So what are some simple, quick ways to get started, gradually incorporating it into existing processes, and expanding it throughout your entire organization?

 Getting on board

-Introducing Leon begins with a few first steps: Someone at your company signs up for Leon, starts a team, and invites a team member or members to join.
-It’s OK to start with a single team plan of Leon for now, as the initial feedback will be quite enough during your trial run.
-If Leon is indeed a hit at your company, you can always add more teams at a later time.
+Introducing LEON begins with a few first steps: Someone at your company signs up for LEON, starts a team or three, invites a team lead, and team members to join.
+It’s OK to start with a single team for now, as the initial feedback will be quite enough during your trial run.
+If LEON is indeed a hit at your company, you can always add more teams and team leads at a later time.

 Start with a small team

-Most successful rollouts of Leon start small, and that’s quite all right.
+Most successful rollouts of LEON start small, and that’s quite all right.
 Begin with maybe a small sales or product team, and up to as many as a few dozen people.
-Get everyone to create an account and download the app to their phones.

 With your launch team in place, answer your first series of check-in questions within the user app.
-And since we designed our check-ins within a very specific, and scientifically backed cadence, it’s imperative that you have your team log-in every week or so to check-in.
+And since we designed our check-ins within a very specific, and scientifically backed cadence, it’s imperative that you have your team log in every week to check in.
 This will help smarten up the algorithm, and most importantly, create better Playbook recommendations for you.

 Understand your Growth Windows